 A tenant may renew their lease due to a recent issue that you may not be aware of yet.
 This issue would easily come up if a new landlord performed basic screening on the tenant.
 This could be a job loss, a decline in their credit score, or even a criminal conviction.

 Since landlords do not usually re-screen current tenants upon lease renewal, you will be completely unaware that this tenant could become a problem in the near future.
 Even if they have always paid their rent on time, due to a job loss or medical bills that put them in debt, they may soon begin paying their rent late, and then not at all.
 Not only will you no longer be collecting rent, but you will then have to go though the lengthy eviction process to get them out.

 Even if you are not going to go through your complete screening process every time a tenant renews a lease, it is a good idea to at least run their credit again.
 You can then compare this credit report to the report you received when the tenant first moved in.
 You will want to see if their credit score has noticeably declined or if they suddenly have a large amount of debt.

 5. May Let Rules Slide

 When you have a long-term tenant, you become more comfortable with them and you may begin to let the rules slide.
 For example, you may have charged a late fee at the beginning of their lease, but may have begun waiving that fee recently.
 Once you have bent the rules, it will be difficult to enforce these rules in the future.

-If you do not follow the law, if you do have a problem with the tenant in the future, you will likely lose any case against the tenant in court.
+If you do not follow the law, if you have any problems with the tenant in the future, you will likely lose any case against the tenant in court.
 It can be difficult, but you must maintain a professional landlord-tenant relationship with all tenants, regardless of how long they have been renting from you.